• Skip to primary navigation

 Aesthetically, the Hydro Mocs are arguably even more out there than Crocs with an almost alienesque pattern of elongated holes.

 But in terms of performance, these are ideal for being in and around water.
-The design facilitates fast drainage, and the generous fit makes it easy to slip the shoes on and off.
+The design facilitates fast drainage, and the generous fit makes slipping the shoes on and off easy.

 Birkenstock Super Birki